CultivateHQ/cultivateHQ.com/source/posts/2017-11-30-elixir-distillery-umbrella-docker.html.md

 ---
-title: Building a Phoenix app with Umbrella for releasing with Docker
+title: Building and configuring a Phoenix app with Umbrella for releasing with Docker
 author: Fernando Briano
 description: A tutorial to understand how Phoenix, Umbrella, Distillery and Docker fit together.
 tags: elixir